ebzimny01/gd-recruit-extension/memory-bank/activeContext.md

 ## Latest Developments

+### UI Enhancement: Column Order Button Relocation (2025-06-26) ✅

+**Completed Task**: Moved the "Column Order Reset" button from the Settings tab to the Recruits tab for improved user experience and logical placement.

+**Implementation Details**:

+- **Button Relocation**: Moved the "Column Order Reset" button from the Settings tab to the Recruits tab
+- **Strategic Placement**: Positioned between "Recruit Summary" section and the Show/Hide Columns button

 ### UI Enhancement: Refresh Button Relocation (2025-06-25) ✅

 **Completed Task**: Moved the "Refresh Recruit Data" button from the Dashboard tab to the Recruits tab for improved user experience and logical placement.